danabrey/stencil-site/src/docs/introduction/my-first-component.md

 <my-first-component name="Max"></my-first-component>
 ```

-> Web Components must have a - in the tag. `firstComponent` would not be a valid tag name.
+> Web Components must have a - in the tag. `first` or `firstComponent` would not be valid tag names.

 When rendered, the browser will display `My name is Max`.